-Social housing in South Norfolk is allocated through South Norfolk Council's housing register - Home Options.
+Social housing in South Norfolk & Broadland is allocated through our housing register - Home Options.

-Not everyone is able to join our housing register, qualification will depend on your housing need, your local connections to South Norfolk and how you have conducted previous accommodation that you have held.
+Not everyone is able to join our housing register, qualification will depend on your housing need, your local connections to the Broadland or South Norfolk districts and how you have conducted previous accommodation that you have held.

 Social housing is in high demand and is allocated to those in the highest need.
 As part of your application you may also be contacted by a housing officer who will talk through all available housing options with you.

-Most applications will be completed online, however, if you are unable to use online systems and do not have anyone to support you with this we can complete an application through an appointment at our office.
+Most applications will be completed online, however, if you are unable to use online systems and do not have anyone to support you with this, we can complete an application by phone.

-To enable us to verify your housing need and to give advice you will be asked to provide documentation.
+To enable us to verify your housing need and to give advice you, will be asked to provide documentation.
+You can upload the relevant documents on the customer portal, or you can email or post them to us.
 We will not be able to accept an application to our housing register until we have all the evidences that we need to process your case.